democat3457/managed-extensions/allowed.md

-# Allowed Extensions
+# Extensions
-There are 179 extensions, with 179 found extensions and 0 not found extensions.
-19 extensions were found but removed from the web store.
+There are 185 extensions, with 185 found extensions and 0 not found extensions.
+20 extensions were found but removed from the web store.

 ## FOUND extensions: